sourcegraph/about/handbook/people-ops/onboarding/glossary.md

 A collection of (usually related) source code and other files, plus the history of those files.
 It is a location for your project, similar to a Google Drive folder that stores related documents in one place.

 ### Branch
 A specific series of changes in a repository, usually used to isolate changes during their development.
-Branching lets you make changes, test them in a staging area, then merge them into the “master branch” (the “live” part of your code).
+Branching lets you make changes, test them in a staging area, then merge them into the “main branch” (the “live” part of your code).

 ### Main Branch
 The primary branch of a repository, usually holding the actively-developed product and working of features (non-working versions tend to stay in branches).
 This is the “live” part of a project that can be viewed by the public.
 Sometimes referred to as the "master" branch.